Internal Medicine Physician Scientist Training Program (PSTP)

 Salaries during the clinical years of Internal Medicine training will be commensurate with the current salary scale offered for the traditional categorical residents.
 Additionally, during clinical training (years 1 and 2 of residency) trainees will receive an additional $3,000/year for purchasing books, a computer, or to attend a scientific meeting.
 During the fellowship training, the usual fellowship salaries will be supplemented by $10,000/year stipend for the duration of the fellowship training (a maximum of four years).

 The faculty at UT Southwestern is among the most distinguished in the world.
-UT Southwestern Medical Center is home to five Nobel Laureates, three of whom are M.D./Ph.D.s, 19 members of the National Academy of Sciences, 18 members of the Institute of Medicine, 12 Howard Hughes Medical Institute Investigators, three members of the Royal Society of Great Britain, and numerous members of prominent national science policy panels.
+UT Southwestern Medical Center is home to six Nobel Laureates, three of whom are M.D./Ph.D.s, 23 members of the National Academy of Sciences, 19 members of the National Academy of Medicine (formerly the Institute of Medicine), 13 Howard Hughes Medical Institute Investigators, three members of the Royal Society of Great Britain, and numerous members of prominent national science policy panels.
 Currently, there are more than 700 students earning their Ph.D. degrees, including 95 M.D./Ph.D. students.

 Each resident entering the PSTP will be assigned a physician-scientist mentor at the beginning of the residency.
 The trainee and mentor will meet regularly during the first year to assist with choices about subsequent research training and appropriate mentors for the research training.
 The trainees are encouraged to choose a subspecialty during the spring of their first year.
 Once a subspecialty training program is chosen, a new mentor from that subspecialty will be provided if it differs from that of their initial mentor.